The Blue Comet: Ratings

-According to Nielsen ratings, "The Blue Comet" attracted an average of eight million American viewers when first broadcast in the United States on HBO on Sunday June 3, 2007.
+According to Nielsen ratings, "The Blue Comet" attracted an average of eight million American viewers when first broadcast in the United States on HBO.
 This was the show's second best ratings for the second part of the sixth season.
 Only the following week's series finale, which drew 11.9 million viewers, received higher numbers.

 Critical response

 "The Blue Comet" received universal acclaim following its original broadcast and has since then frequently been named by critics as one of the best episodes of the series.